sigenae/RNArefinery/README.md

-# RNArefinery
+# RNA Refinery

-Bunch of R scripts
+Bunch of scripts to improve the RNA annotation.